raven42/dotfiles/README.md

 ```

 ### Build Target
 The `${GIT_ROOT}/.rc/target` file is sourced after every command as part of the `PROMPT_COMMAND` function call.
 This can be used to set a current `$TARGET` environment variable which can be used for all future commands.
 This variable is also displayed on the bash prompt.
 This can be used to create common aliases / scripts using this environement variable.
-This build target can be modified using the following script
+This build target can be modified using the following script.
 ```
-<git-repo> (master) proj$ bld-target
-Current build target is TARGET=some_target
-<git-repo> (master) proj$ bld-target another_target
-Set new default TARGET=another_target in [<git-repo>/.rc/target]
-<git-repo> (master) proj$
+some_target <git-repo> (master) proj$ bld-target Current build target is TARGET=some_target some_target <git-repo> (master) proj$ bld-target another_target Set new default TARGET=another_target in [<git-repo>/.rc/target] another_target <git-repo> (master) proj$
 ```

 This file should contain as little as possible.
 Ideally only exporting the $TARGET environment variable.